Helen Lieros: Career

-Lieros is one of Zimbabwe's most illustrious artists and had a career that spanned across six decades.
+After teaching she moved to Harare (then Salisbury) in 1967, where she lived until her death.
 She established Gallery Delta in Harare with her husband Derek Huggins in 1975.
 The independent space has been involved in the curation, organisation, presentation and promotion of approximately five-hundred exhibitions.
 Besides being invested in her own practice, Lieros and her husband dedicated most of their career teaching and mentoring generations of Zimbabwean painters.
 These include Berry Bickle, Greg Shaw, Lovemore Kambudzi, Cosmas Shiridzinonwa, Gina Maxim, Misheck Masamvu, Admire Kamudzengerere, Richard Mudariki, and many others.
 In early 2021, Lieros was honored by the National Arts Council of Zimbabwe as a National Merits Awards Legend.